raffaella-rossini/raffaella-rossini.github.io/content/blog/20221207_altitude-behind-the-scenes.md

 tags: ["learning", "Agile"]
 # meta description
 description: "A few words about the event itself"
+summary: "A few words about the event itself"
 # save as draft
 draft: false
 ---